Assistant Teaching Professor

 - Marvin, Michelle A. “Mapping the Language of Hope within Empirical Research onto Virtue Theory.”
 In Practicing Science: Virtues, Values, and the Good Life.
 Edited by Celia Deane-Drummond, Thomas A. Stapleford, and Darcia Narvaez.
 Center for Theology, Science and Human Flourishing, 2019.

 - “Restoring Dignity with Neurotechnology: AI-Enhanced Biotechnology and the ‘Vocation to Work.’”
-2021 Catholic Theological Society of America (CTSA) Annual Convention, accepted.
-(Portland, OR).
+2021 Catholic Theological Society of America (CTSA) Annual Convention.
+(Portland, OR - moved online).

 - “Writing as a Spiritual Practice for those with Alzheimer’s Disease.”
-2020 American Academy of Religion (AAR) Annual Meeting, accepted.
-(Boston, MA).
+2020 American Academy of Religion (AAR) Annual Meeting.
+(Boston, MA - moved online).

 - “Memory Altering Technologies and the Capacity to Forgive: Westworld and Volf in Dialogue.”
 2019 American Academy of Religion (AAR) Annual Meeting.
 (San Diego, CA)